-The chief exports are of grain, rice & wheat, gram, millet, and pulses, and of cloth waistcloths and womens robes.
+The chief exports were of grain, rice & wheat, gram, millet, and pulses, and of cloth waistcloths and womens robes.

 Grain is bought by grain by merchants at Belgaum from petty corn dealers and growers and sent to Goa and Vengurla.
 The waistcloths (Dhotis) and robes (Sarees) are brought by cloth merchants from local weavers.

-The chief industry is cotton weaving with a yearly turnover valued at about £11,500 (Rs.
+The chief industry was cotton weaving with a yearly turnover valued at about £11,500 (Rs.
 1,15,000).
 The making of -carpets and copper vessels and spinning and dyeing raw silk are the only other industries.
-Oil-pressing is a very thriving calling in Belgaum and several of the well-off Telis let bullock carriages called dhamnis or Sarvats on hire.
-Belgaum has seven tanneries to the south of the cantonment near the distillery ; six dyers in indigo, and twenty-two in safflower or kusumba.
-There are two lime kilns and two small tile kilns to the south of the town.
+Oil-pressing was a very thriving industry in Belgaum and several of the well-off Telis let bullock carriages called dhamnis or Sarvats on hire.
+Belgaum had seven tanneries to the south of the cantonment near the distillery ; six dyers in indigo, and twenty-two in safflower or kusumba.
+There were two lime kilns and two small tile kilns to the south of the town.

-The Bhendi Bdzar has a few cloth merchants’ shops where hand loom waistcloths, turbans, and women’s robes are sold.
+The Bhendi Bazar had a few cloth merchants’ shops where hand loom waist-cloths, turbans, and women’s robes were sold.
 In the same street ready-made native clothing iron and brassware and confectionery are sold at a few shops.
 All the wholesale grain and salt merchants live and have their shops in the Aditvar (Raviwar) Peth.